philmikejones/beginning-mapping/handout.md

 To do any join it is your job to ensure the zone identifier in your geometry file match the zone identifier in your thematic data.
 For this example we will use a unique area code.

-Begin by highlighting (single--click) the spatial layer.
+Begin by highlighting (single--click) the London boroughs spatial layer.
 Right--click the layer and press `Properties` and select the `Joins` tab.
 Press `Add` (the green `+`) then: